Academic dress: United Kingdom and Ireland

-There are two distinctive shapes used in the UK for doctor's gowns; the Oxford doctor's shape and the Cambridge doctor's shape.
+There are two distinctive shapes used in the UK for doctors' gowns; the Oxford doctor's shape and the Cambridge doctor's shape.
 The former has bell-shaped sleeves, the latter has long open sleeves.
 Another rarer form is the Cambridge Doctor of Music dress gown which is a pattern between the two.
 The other form of doctor's gown is the undress gown.
 This is a black gown worn for less formal occasions such as lectures.
 This type of gown is rarely seen or worn nowadays as many wear the dress gown instead; however, the undress gown still plays a part in the older universities where academic dress is usually worn.

-Undergraduates at many older universities also wear gowns; the most common essentially a smaller knee-length version of the Bachelor's gown, or the Oxford Commoners gown which is a sleeveless lay type gown and has two streamers at the back at Oxford.
+Undergraduates at many older universities also wear gowns; the most common essentially a smaller knee-length version of the bachelor's gown, or the Oxford Commoners gown which is a sleeveless lay type gown and has two streamers at the back at Oxford.
 At Cambridge, most colleges have their own distinctive design of gown.
 Undergraduates at St Andrews, with the exception of theology students, commonly wear scarlet woollen gowns with velvet collars.
 Undergraduate gowns are seldom worn (even in institutions that prescribe them) nowadays except in the older universities.

 Another form of dress, now rarely seen, is the habit, which is worn over a black gown.
 Only Oxford, Cambridge, Durham and Newcastle use habits and mainly reserve their use for very formal ceremonial occasions and to a specific group of academics or officials.